danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 the outer generator.
 If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

-#### `generatorForEach(generator) <> !.`

-Generator iterator, ignoring results.
-This takes a generator, calling it repeatedly until it becomes voided.
-All results yielded by the generator are ignored.

-This function always returns void.

 #### `generatorFromValue(value) <> generator`